Company names: what separates the best from the rest?

 The best business names are made up

 Some of the biggest brands in the world - like Xerox, Accenture, Kodak, and Häagen-Dazs - were invented names.
 Creating a name from scratch is tough, but the branding benefits of originality are significant.
-Pretty much every name here at Novanym is invented, so click here to see examples of what we mean by an invented brand name.
+Pretty much every name here at Novanym has been invented by a human brain, not a computer generator.

 The best names obey language rules

 Aiming for originality is a good thing, but not at the cost of legibility.
 So whilst a name like Flrimx might look unique and quirky, how the heck do you say it?
 And will anyone remember how to spell it?
 For a brand name to stick in customers’ minds, there has to have a certain logic and comfort in the way the letters work together.
 Be inventive, but keep it real.

 Far too many businesses try to explain what they do in their company name.
 For example, a personal trainer will be tempted to use ‘fitness’ in their company name.
 We understand why this is tempting, but it’s an approach that should be avoided.
 Why?
 Because a descriptive name paints a business into a corner.
 Every company will change over time - so the name that accurately described a business on day one can soon go out of date.

 It’s also worth bearing in mind that common descriptive words make a new business name nearly impossible to find online.
 And finally, it’s really boring and shows a lack of imagination.
 We've crafted this collection sports and fitness business names to help you build a strong, engaging brand identity and avoid these naming pitfalls!